 You must assign a unique IP address to each SunFDDI interface.
-If you have more than one IP interface installed in your machine-either multiple SunFDDI interfaces, or some other LAN interface (for example, an Ethernet interface)-each interface must be connected to a different subnetwork.
+If you have more than one IP interface installed on your machine-either multiple SunFDDI interfaces or some other LAN interface (for example, an Ethernet interface)-each interface must be connected to a different subnetwork.

-Before installing the SunFDDI software, update the files on your NIS/NIS+ server to assign IP addresses and hostnames for the SunFDDI interfaces that you are going to configure.
-If you are not using a name service, update the file /etc/hosts on each machine in the network to add the IP addresses and hostnames of the stations attached to the FDDI ring.
+Before installing the SunFDDI software, update the files on your NIS/NIS+ server to assign IP addresses and host names for the SunFDDI interfaces that you are going to configure.
+If you are not using a name service, update the /etc/hosts file on each machine in the network to add the IP addresses and host names of the stations attached to the FDDI ring.

-The installation script updates the file /etc/hosts on the local machine to enter IP addresses and hostnames assigned to the SunFDDI interfaces installed in it.
+The installation script updates the /etc/hosts file on the local machine and enters IP addresses and host names assigned to the SunFDDI interfaces in which it is installed.